EU regulators object to Marine Harvest's early closing of Morpol deal

-BRUSSELS The world's biggest fish farmer Marine Harvest (MHG.OL) could be fined up to 10 percent of its global turnover for finalizing its takeover of fish processor Morpol ahead of European Union regulatory approval, the European Commission said on Monday.
+BRUSSELS, March 31 The world's biggest fish farmer Marine Harvest could be fined up to 10 percent of its global turnover for finalising its takeover of fish processor Morpol ahead of European Union regulatory approval, the European Commission said on Monday.

 "In the Commission's preliminary view, Marine Harvest has failed to notify its project to acquire Morpol to the Commission before it was implemented, in breach of the EU Merger Regulation," the EU competition regulator said.